 But times are a-changing, including how and what we eat.
 In the same way we no longer regularly eat bacon and eggs for breakfast, ‘traditional’ picnic foods don’t always have to be on the menu.

-Perhaps it’s time at your next picnic to eat a little healthier – with picnic salads!
+Perhaps it’s time at your next picnic (maybe this Memorial Day Weekend?!) to eat a little healthier – with picnic salads!
 Think about having a selection of savory salads as the main course, accompanied by breads, cheeses, vegetable snacks and fresh fruit.

 To get started with this novel approach to a picnic, here are a few recipes for savory picnic salads that would be perfect.
 All of these will excite your guests’ umami taste buds, and will help replace the usual meat or poultry entrees.
 In addition to the salad recipes below, you can find other savory salad recipes on this blog.

 The bottom line when it comes to a picnic?: All that’s needed are family and friends, good conversation and delicious food – like appetizing picnic salads that are high in flavor and will satisfy the most discriminating tastes.